davidtchiu/davidtchiu.github.io/teaching/cs240/hwk3.scoreboard/index.md

 - There are no starter files given for this assignment, but you will owe me at least 3 files: an HTML file; a CSS file; and a JS file.

 - I would start with creating the HTML and CSS files - you should work on them concurrently.
-When creating your page, you can name the field to whatever you like, but all other HTML elements must conform to my standards (see below).
+When creating your page, you can name the field to whatever you like, but all other HTML elements should attempt to conform to my standards (see below).
 Give each box in the box score a unique `name` or `id` so that you can link them up to your JS code later.
 Similarly, name or identify all "toggle-able" elements and buttons in the control center.
 As you're not submitting any values, the input fields and buttons of the control center do not need to be enclosed in a `<form>` element.
 After your page looks like a static, non-working version of what I have specified, then move on to the JavaScript portion of this assignment.

 - Scoreboard Style Guide
   ![Scoreboard Style Guide](figures/scoreboardDim.png)